vcmi/vcmi/docs/players/Manual.md

 ## Can I help VCMI Project in any way?

 If you are C++ programmer, graphican, tester or just have tons of ideas, do not hesistate - your help is needed.
 The game is huge and many different ares of activity are still waiting for someone like you.
-See [Wiki TODO list](http://wiki.vcmi.eu/index.php?title=TODO_list) for more info.

 ## I would like to join development team.

 You are always welcome.
 Contact the core team via [our board](http://forum.vcmi.eu/index.php).
-In the meantime, read 'building VCMI' guide at [Wiki](http://wiki.vcmi.eu/index.php?title=Main_Page).\ The usual way to join the team is to post your patch for review on our board.
+The usual way to join the team is to post your patch for review on our board.
 If the patch is positively rated by core team members, you will be given access to SVN repository.